Popeye the Sailor (film series): Music and theme song

-For generations, the iconic Popeye theme song became an instantly recognizable musical bookmark, further propelling the character's stardom.
+The iconic Popeye theme song became a recognizable musical bookmark, further propelling the character's popularity.

 Theatrical Popeye cartoons on television

 The original 1932 agreement between Fleischer/Paramount and King Features called for any films made within 10 years and any elements of them to be destroyed in 1942.
 This would have resulted in the destruction of all of the Fleischer Popeye shorts.

 In 1955, Paramount sold the majority of their pre-October 1950 cartoon library to U.M. & M. TV Corporation.
 However, the Popeye shorts were sold separately, at a higher price.
 In June 1956, Paramount sold the Popeye cartoons to television syndicator Associated Artists Productions (AAP), one of the biggest television distributors at the time, for release to TV stations.
 However, unlike the AAP distributed pre-August 1948 Warner Bros. cartoons, AAP was ordered to remove the Paramount logos and "Paramount presents" title cards from the Popeye cartoons.
 Like the WB cartoons, the Popeye shorts were given an AAP opening title card, using a version of the Popeye theme music introduced sometime in 1943; the cartoons closed with music first used in Olive Oyl for President in 1948.
 Yet, the AAP prints still referenced Fleischer and Famous Studios and left the Paramount credits and copyright tags intact.
 These Popeye cartoons became enormously popular on TV.
 Jerry Beck likens Popeyes television success to a "new lease on life," noting that the character had not been as popular since the 1930s.

 King Features realized the potential for success and began distributing Popeye-based merchandise, which in turn led to a new series of Popeye shorts made for TV beginning in 1960.
 These shorts were farmed out to numerous studios and are of generally lower quality, employing limited animation, and many artists were unhappy with the quality of such cartoons.

 By the 1970s, the original Fleischer and Famous Popeye cartoons were syndicated to various TV stations and channels across the globe.
 In the intervening years, however, the theatrical Popeye cartoons slowly disappeared from TV, in favor of the newer made-for-television shorts.
 In 1958, AAP was sold to United Artists, which was purchased by Metro-Goldwyn-Mayer in 1981.
 Ted Turner purchased MGM/UA in 1986, gaining control of all of the theatrical Popeye shorts.
-Although Turner sold MGM back to Kirk Kerkorian some months later, Turner Entertainment Company retained the pre-May 1986 MGM/UA film catalog.
+Although Turner sold MGM back to Kirk Kerkorian some months later, Turner Entertainment Co. retained the pre-May 1986 MGM/UA film catalog.
 Turner (owned by Warner Bros.), currently controls the rights to the Popeye shorts.